How to Remove Dried Grout from Porcelain Tile

 Rinse the tile and wipe it dry with a towel.
 Inspect the tile to make sure all the grout is gone.
 If any grout remains, repeat steps four and five.

 Pour water over the grout that needs removed.
 The water will start to soak into the grout, weakening it and making it easier to remove.

-Take a piece of oak (or other hardwood) with a square-cut end and apply medium pressure across the grout, lifting a little bit at a time until all the main clumps of grout are removed from the surface of the tile.
+Take a piece of oak (or other hardwood) with a square-cut end and apply medium pressure across the grout.
+Lift it a little bit at a time until you remove the main clumps of grout from the surface of the tile.
 If the rough areas are in the grout lines between the tiles, use sandpaper to round the corner of the wood and scrub back and forth within the groove to remove any raised bits and create a smooth finish.

-Once the large chunks of grout are removed, wet the remaining grout again and trade out the piece of wood for a wet nylon scouring pad.
+Once you remove the large chunks of grout, wet the remaining grout again and trade out the piece of wood for a wet nylon scouring pad.
 Use the damp pad to scrub at any remaining fragments of grout.
 If grout and water build up on the pad, simply rinse the pad in water and return to scrubbing.

-Once all grout is removed, rinse the tile with water and wipe it dry with a towel.
-Inspect the tile to make sure all grout has been removed.
+Once you remove the grout, rinse the tile with water and wipe it dry with a towel.
+Inspect the tile to make sure all dried grout is gone.
 If more remains, repeat steps three and four until the tile is clean.

 Using Wire Wool